thriveweb/deking-new/content/projects/caravan-roof-rochedale-south.md

   - image: /images/uploads/caravanroof.jpg
   - image: /images/uploads/caravancover.jpg
 content: >-
-  The tricky driveway angles needed a good design to make paring the caravan an easy job.
+  The tricky driveway angles needed a good design to make parking the caravan an easy job.
 Screening slats were also added for additional protection and to provide visually take the height out of the roof.